Will3577/Cell_Segmentation_Project/README.md

 - [x] 5.
 Write function to read 2d np.array mask(255 for cell, 0 for background) as input and output a list of central points for all cells in the mask
 - [x] 6.
 Write function to calculate the mean size of cells by giving a 2d np.array mask
 - [x] 7.
 Write function to extract contours of cells from mask
-- [ ] 8.
+- [x] 8.
 Write function to calculate the average displacement of all cells between two masks
 - [x] 9.
 Write function to convert mask to object instances image(Similar to images in TRA folder, each cell have a unique label)
-- [ ] 8.
-Write function to evaluate the predicted mask and ground truth mask
-- [x] 9.
+- [x] 10.
 Write function to combine sequence of images into .gif for better visualization

 ### Visualization
 Input Image                | Predicted Mask